mshanemc/einstein-ai/README.md

 1. create at least a custom text field to store the prediction
 2. create a process builder on the object.
 Pass in the required fields (recordId, field to analyze, and the field to store from step 1)
     * make sure the fields are not null
-    * set up your criteria so that you're only requesting predictions when the field to analyze changes or is new
+    * set up your criteria so that you're only requesting predictions when the field to analyze changes or is new.
+This is important--recursion is not your friend.
+    * Example criteria for analyzing case subject

+    ```
+    and(
+      not(ISBLANK([Case].Subject)),
+      or (
+        and (ISNEW()),
+        ISCHANGED([Case].Subject)
+      )
+    )
+    ```
-3. optionally, store things like the probability (another custom field), raw results (another custom field) or use a custom modelId+type instead of the default sentiment
+3. optionally, store things like the probability (another custom field...number, not text.
+I used 3,3 for my decimal places), raw results (another custom field) or use a custom modelId+type instead of the default sentiment
 4. Create some records!
 You'll have to refresh the page to see them, unless you're using the LiveRecord component/event (included!).
 More on that here: https://github.com/mshanemc/liveRecord

 Invocable method from ProcessBuilder for supplying feedback (corrections to the model).